benc-uk/cse-onboarding/readme.md

 - Develop technical architecture
 - Identify additional tech skills needed for the engagement

-For this on-boarding exercise it should be done over a day, and essentially acts as the kick off or day 1 for the exercise.
+For this on-boarding exercise it should be done over a day, and essentially acts as the kick off for the exercise.

+### Rough Schedule

+This is a hypothetical timeline:

+- WEEK 1: Start with the ADS and/or kick off session, agree approach & roles.
+Get pre-reqs in place such as access to Azure, project boards & repo etc
+- WEEK 2: Start investigation spikes, create initial codebase, pick & deploy Azure services and next layer of logical or functional design
+- WEEK 3: Sprint on agreed backlog items, build out API features, automated CI and CD, repeatably deployable environments
+- WEEK 4: Wrap up, run demos, document findings

 ## Facilitation